johnnyawesome/DiffusionLimitedAggregation/README.md

 ## The Diffusion-Limited Aggregation Algorithm

-The Algorithm to build this [fractal-pattern](https://en.wikipedia.org/wiki/Fractal) is super simple! 🤩
+The algorithm to build this [fractal-pattern](https://en.wikipedia.org/wiki/Fractal) is super simple! 🤩

 In a Nutshell: